factor/factor/README.txt

-  libs/ - user-contributed libraries demos/ - small examples illustrating various language features core/ - sources for the library, written in Factor

-  fonts/ - TrueType fonts used by UI vm/ - sources for the Factor runtime, written in C
+  libs/ - user-contributed libraries demos/ - small examples illustrating various language features core/ - sources for the library, written in Factor fonts/ - TrueType fonts used by UI vm/ - sources for the Factor runtime, written in C

 * Community

-The Factor homepage is located at http://factorcode.org/.
+The Factor homepage is located at <http://factorcode.org/>.

 Factor developers meet in the #concatenative channel on the irc.freenode.net server.
 Drop by if you want to discuss anything related to Factor or language design in general.

-* Credits

-The following people have contributed code to the Factor core:

-Slava Pestov:       Lead developer
-Alex Chapman:       OpenGL binding
-Doug Coleman:       Mersenne Twister RNG, Windows port Eduardo Cavazos:    X11 binding
-Joshua Grams:       PowerPC instruction cache flush code Mackenzie Straight: Windows port

 Have fun!